Skip to content

 Note

-Such a practice is rare in the industry.
-Some popular C++ physical units libraries generate enormously long error messages where even only the first line failed to fit on a slide with a tiny font.
+Such brevity is rare.
+Other units libraries often generate enormous error messages where even the first line does not fit on a presentation slide.

 Entities composability